PARENT HANDBOOK

 Please find gloves that have a

-Knit finger gloves are needed for eating snack on the coldest winter days!
+Knit finger gloves are needed for eating lunch on the coldest winter days!
 Here are some examples:

 ***Pro tips:

-- It will keep your child's hands warm and dry longer if you are able to send them wearing thin mittens underneath their waterproof gloves.
+- It will keep your child's hands warm and dry longer if you are able to send them wearing their thin finger gloves underneath their waterproof gloves on the coldest days.

 UNDER LAYERS: